stackus/hxgo/README.md

 ```

 ### Echo, Fiber, and other frameworks
-For frameworks that do not use the standard library's `http.ResponseWriter` interface, the `BuildResponse` function can be used to build the HTMX response.
-You may then apply the headers and status code to the response as needed.
+For frameworks that do not use the standard library's `http.ResponseWriter` interface, there are request and response helpers available to make it easier to work with HTMX.

 For example, with [Echo](https://echo.labstack.com/):